-EMECS is a two-years Master's course (120 ECTS credits) that is pursued at two out of the three participating institutions.
-Students will spend one year at each of the selected universities and will receive a joint degree from the respective institutions.
+EMECS is a two-years Master's course (120 ECTS credits) that is pursued at least at two out of the four participating institutions.
+Students will spend one or more semesters at each of the selected universities and will receive a joint degree or double degree from the respective institutions.
 The language of instruction is English.
 Students participating in this program will be trained in three major areas:

 These areas constitute the “Core Programme” of EMECS and will be taught during the first year of study at each institution.
 Completion of the core programme (45 ECTS credits) will ensure the mobility of the students after the first year of study.

-The "Elective Programme" (45 ECTS credits) provides training in specialized topics of embedded system design and provides the background in typical application areas like communication systems, automation & control and microsystems.
+The “Elective Programme” (45 ECTS credits) provides training in specialized topics of embedded system design and provides the background in typical application areas like communication systems, automation & control, microsystems and Artificial Intelligence.
 The course is completed with a Master's Thesis (30 ECTS credits) which typically contributes to a larger project conducted jointly with industry.

 Students who have successfully completed the curriculum will:

 be familiar with state-of-the-art architectures of hardware and software systems for embedded applications.

 be familiar with design models, languages and techniques for all levels of the design process of embedded systems in heterogeneous applications.

 have a profound understanding of the scientific underpinning of the embedded system field.

 have practical skills in using state-of-the-art computer-aided design tools.